paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/process_factors.md

     - 10
     - 0
 *   - 2
-    - Presence of protections against disconnection of antennas around RF and HF amplifiers and power transistors
+    - Presence of protections against disconnection of antennas around RF and {term}`HF` amplifiers and power transistors
     - 5
     - 0
 *   - 3
-    - Presence of protections for EMC compatibility (check on out of band) around RF and HF amplifiers and power transistors.
+    - Presence of protections for {term}`EMC` compatibility (check on out of band) around RF and {term}`HF` amplifiers and power transistors.
 For example circulator, filter, etc.
     - 5
     - 0
 *   - 4
-    - Presence of protections against mismatch of load around RF and HF amplifiers and power transistors.
+    - Presence of protections against mismatch of load around RF and {term}`HF` amplifiers and power transistors.
 For example, circulator, isolator, filter, etc.
     - 5
     - 0
 *   - 5
-    - Presence of protections against temperature overstresses around RF and HF amplifiers and power transistors.
+    - Presence of protections against temperature overstresses around RF and {term}`HF` amplifiers and power transistors.
     - 5
     - 0
 *   - 6